athertahir/gcp/Episode_6/06_Introduction to SQL for BigQuery and Cloud SQL.md

 ![BQ\_pubdata.png](./f1yJh_CYs_KZ1D9Ta_U1mWAQh3VsOzu0Z+ecb5CYimY=)

-It's important to note that you are still working out of your Qwiklabs project in this new tab.
+It's important to note that you are still working out of your project in this new tab.
 All you did was pull a publicly accessible project that contains datasets and tables into BigQuery for analysis — you didn't *switch over* to that project.
-All of your jobs and services are still tied to your Qwiklabs account.
+All of your jobs and services are still tied to your account.
 You can see this for yourself by inspecting the project field near the top of the console:

 ![BQ\_proj\_check.png](./eUyizy8IKV89BwSWBtOLM5MhJLemWB+CzgSHeaCbn1w=)